 This recipe is already gluten-free and rather low in calories, but if you want to have high protein vegan wraps, you can sub the millet for more legumes or roasted tofu cubes!

-The same goes for those craving a low-carb vegan wrap: skip the millet and go for tofu, avocado or walnut taco “meat.”9 Steps to Easy Weight Loss →
+The same goes for those craving a low-carb vegan wrap: skip the millet and go for tofu, avocado or walnut taco “meat.”Full Vegan Weight Loss Guide →

 Tips to Make the Best Plant-Based Wraps